oracle-livelabs/converged/microservices-cicd/setup/setup.md

     ![Oracle Cloud Infrastructure User OCID Example](images/example-user-ocid.png " ")

-5. The setup will automatically upload an Auth Token to your tenancy so that docker can log in to the Oracle Cloud Infrastructure Registry.
+5. (Conditional) The setup will automatically upload an Auth Token to your tenancy so that docker can log in to the Oracle Cloud Infrastructure Registry.
 If there is no space for a new Auth Token, the setup will ask you to remove an existing token to make room.
 This is done through the Oracle Cloud Console.

     Locate your menu bar and click the person icon at the far upper right.
 From the drop-down menu, select your user's name.